ShalmonAnandas/Gui-Youtube-dl/README.md

 ## Build from source
 ### Requires Python to be installed!!

-Install requirements.txt
+Clone Github Repo

-pip install -r requirements.txt
+Open command prompt in the cloned folder and run "pip install -r requirements.txt"

 Run gui youtube-dl.py